In this entry of the Los Angeles neighborhood blog, we will cover Elysian Valley.

-Elysian Valley is a small working class neighborhood in LA’s Mideast Side, bordered by Fletcher to the north, the 5 freeway to the west and south, and the LA river to the east and south.
-It’s surrounded by Elysian Park, Silver Lake, and Elysian Heights and, across the river, Atwater Village, Glassell Park and Cypress Park.
+Elysian Valley is a small working class neighborhood in Mideast Los Angeles (MELA), bordered by Fletcher to the north, the 5 freeway to the west and south, and the Los Angeles River to the east and south.
+It’s surrounded by Elysian Park, Silver Lake, and Elysian Heights and, across the river, Atwater Village, Glassell Park, and Cypress Park.

 Elysium, in the Greek religion, was the part of the Underworld reserved for heroes.
 It includes the Elysian Plains and the Elysian Fields.
 Elysian Valley, however, is mostly populated by Latinos and Asians, both heroic and not.
 The demographic of the neighborhood is roughly 61% Latino, 26% Asian and 10% white.